ShawnO86/paint-amount/README.md

 ```
 ## paint-amount
 ```
-This vuejs application takes in room measurements and sends the room information to a array of room objects which then gets stringified to localStorage JSON object.
+This vuejs application takes in room measurements and sends the room information to an array of room objects which then gets stringified to a localStorage JSON object.
-The localStorage object is parsed to be displayed in the "saved rooms" section of the document.
-The user can delete rooms from the localStorage object from there.
+The localStorage object is parsed to be displayed in the "saved rooms" section of the document so their measurments can persist on the device.
+The user can delete rooms from the localStorage object from this section.

 ## Project setup
 ```